 direct contact with a human papillomavirus.
 You can infect yourself again by

-touching the wart and then another part of your body.
+touching the wart and then touching another part of your body.
 You can infect another

 person by sharing towels, razors, or other personal items.
-After contact with
+After you've had contact with

 HPV, it can take many months of slow growth beneath the skin before you

 notice a wart.

 It is unlikely that you will get a wart every time